linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 18.03.2025
+- Topic: Web4 USA
+- Directory: /posts/2025/March/18
+- Description: ``` Hey USA Students!
+See that map?
+Web4 is coming!
+We need your help to spread the word and bring Web4 to your college.
+Be a part of something big and help shape the future of the internet!
+Share this post and tag a friend who needs to know about Web4! #Web4 #USA #CollegeStudents #FutureTech #ShareTheVision ```

 ### 17.03.2025
 - Topic: Web4 Explore
 - Directory: /posts/2025/March/17
 - Description: ``` Dive into the future of community with Web4 Explore! ✨ Over 100+ communities have already joined us – are you next?
 Discover a new era of connection and collaboration.
-Click the link and start your Web4 journey today! explore.web4.one
-#Web4 #Community #Innovation #Tech #Future #Explore #Linkspreed #Web4Explore ```
+Click the link and start your Web4 journey today! explore.web4.one #Web4 #Community #Innovation #Tech #Future #Explore #Linkspreed #Web4Explore ```

 ### 16.03.2025
 - Topic: Web4 Lite is open source